Natural Resources and Environmental Management

 The bachelor of science degree in natural resource and environmental management is a science-based interdisciplinary degree emphasizing the management of natural and environmental resources, that is, decision-making and actions to modify the resource base in order to achieve specified goals.
 The focus is on tropical island ecology and terrestrial and coastal ecosystems, with special consideration given to Hawai'i's unique physical and social environment.
 The program gives students the ability to conceptualize and critically analyze environmental problems, identify management options, implement suitable interventions, and evaluate their effectiveness.
 Students receive comprehensive training in basic and applied natural and social sciences, management skills and techniques, and real-life problem-solving including community experiences.
 Students also develop an individual specialization in an upper division study area of their choice.
 Graduates have challenging and rewarding career opportunities with government agencies, non-profit organizations, and private businesses in resource-based industries and environmental protection.
 The BS degree also provides solid academic preparation for post-baccalaureate professional training and graduate study in natural resources and related environmental fields.

 Undergraduate majors are required to report for advising prior to registration each semester.
-An entering student must meet with the undergraduate program chair to determine the student's interest and preparation for the NREM major.
-The student is then assigned to an advisor, with whom he or she meets every semester to plan courses and chart progress toward graduation.
-After a student decides on a track specialization, the advisor assists the student in arranging an internship (NREM 492), selection of elective courses, career advising, and his or her professional development.
+An entering student must meet with the NREM undergraduate program advisor or a CTAHR academic advisor to determine the student's interest and preparation for the NREM major.
+After choosing a pathway and specialization, the student is then assigned to a permanent advisor, with whom he or she meets every semester to plan courses and chart progress toward graduation.
+The advisor assists the student in arranging an internship (NREM 492), selection of elective courses, career advising, and his or her professional development.